 Alright.
 Levels of service.
 So levels of service, cost, and risk.
 And again this came out of the Road Maintenance Task Force work and one of the things we see are these three axes.

-So levels of service, you can say, hey I’ve got this levels of service and it going to cost me here at this much.
+So levels of service, you can say, hey I’ve got these levels of service and it going to cost me here at this much.
 And over here, remember I said to you earlier the risk is often hidden.
-There’s risk.
+There’s a risk.

 And the problem is when we’re doing our planning, we can see this stuff.
 And we can talk about them to politicians and decision-makers and the managers and the community.
 What nobody can see generally is this, until it manifests itself.

-In times of financial constraint, which we’ve been in, and right across and yeah sitting on the northern hemisphere and had a real walk at that recently.
+In times of financial constraint, which we’ve been in, and right across and yeah sitting in the northern hemisphere and had a real walk at that recently.